 Thanks for visiting and reading along with me in this journey.

 Allow me to clarify something.
 I am not yet a psychologist, nor do I claim to be one.
-My goal is to complete my degrees and become a licensed christian psychologist.
-I say that is that any recommendation I may have, or testimonials I may share, is not that of a licensed physician.
+My goal is to complete my degrees and become a licensed christian psychologist or counselor.
+I share this in that any recommendation I may have, or testimonials I may share, is not that of a licensed physician or medical doctor.
 If I present a recommendation or a suggestion, it is simply just that from my own personal experience.
-No person is alike, nor anyones mind or body is alike.
+No person is alike, nor anyones mind or body is same.
 You should always seek the advice, and counsel of a licensed psychologist or licensed psychiatrist before embarking on any course/action to help you handle, manage, or recover over a tragic event, loss, grief, or mental illness.

 Blessings and Kind Regards,